 Every family has their Christmas traditions.
 My dads mince pies were a tradition enjoyed by all.
 They are the stuff of legends.

-Every Christmas Eve, my dad would be holed up in the kitchen for hours baking hundreds (ok not hundreds but at least 60!) mince pies and a couple of Apple pies to boot.
+Every Christmas Eve, my dad would be holed up in the kitchen for hours baking hundreds (ok not hundreds but at least 60!) of mince pies and a couple of Apple pies to boot.
 They were a speciality.
-And enjoyed by my many siblings hot out of the oven and until recently, the grand children too.
+And enjoyed by my many siblings hot out of the oven and until now of course, the grandchildren too.
 But poor health has seen the passing of the tradition and now my mum makes a batch for us to enjoy over the festive holiday.

 And now, I have the recipe which I want to share with you all.
 Hoping you cherish them as much as we do.

 - 4-6 tbsp of milk (plus extra for glazing)

 Makes 24 of the most delicious mince pies.

 - Preheat the oven to 180° (fan assisted)

 - Grease your cupcake tins with butter.
 Sprinkle a light dusting of flour over them as well.

 - Sift the flour into a large mixing bowl

 - Add the butter and combine with the flour using your fingers- You want to make fine breadcrumbs.